Disability

 People with disability are over-represented in the criminal justice system

-This page presents findings from the NSW Justice Test Case of the National Disability Data Asset (NDDA) pilot.
-Jointly led by BOCSAR and the Commonwealth Department of Social Services (DSS), the NSW Justice Test Case used State and Commonwealth administrative data collections to identify a cohort of 2.8 million people who received a core disability support and/or who had contact with the NSW criminal justice system as a victim or as an offender over a 10-year period.
+In 2023, BOCSAR completed the Justice Test Case of the National Disability Data Asset (NDDA) pilot.
+The NSW Justice Test Case linked State and Commonwealth administrative data to examine a cohort of 2.8 million people who either received a core disability support and/or had contact with the NSW criminal justice system as a victim or as an offender over a 10-year period.
+The analysis found that people with disability were more likely than the general NSW population to be both crime victims and offenders.

-• 27.1% of adult offenders and 47.9% of adults with custodial contact were identified as people with disability.
+• 47.9% of adults with custodial contact were identified as people with disability.

-• 24.0% of young offenders and 40.8% of young people with custodial contact were identified as people with disability.
+• 40.8% of young people with custodial contact were people with disability.

-• 18.0% of victims of crime were people with disability and 24.0% of criminal incidents (where a victim was recorded) involved people with disability as victims.
+• 24.0% of criminal incidents involved people with disability as victims.

 Statistics drawn from this research can be explored in the sections below with interactive charts: